zackziegler95/blind_sensor_calibration/README.md

 At the end of a simulation, the `results` object containing the set of observation times and the values and uncertainties at each time is saved in `saved_sims` for future analysis.
 A plot of the simulation run is also generated, showing the values and confidences at each point for all sensors.

 ### Algorithms

 Three algorithms are implemented:

 `baseline` - The factory default baseline that simply reports the uncertainty according to the sensor documentation.

 `complex` - An initial pass at our algorithm, that uses a more complicated update rule than what we ended up with.
-This is not reported in the paper
+This is not reported in the paper.

 `simple` - The algorithm we ended up discussing in the paper.
 It uses a simpler update rule than `comlex`.

 ## ROC curve creation